SexChrLab/PopInf/README.md

 ```

 ### Adding GATK to the PopInf environment
 To use GATK in the conda environment, you must download it from the Broad Institute and register it.
-After downloading the GATK v3.7 jar file, activate the PopInf environment, type the following into the command line:
+After downloading the GATK v3.7 jar file, activate the PopInf environment, and type the following into the command line:

 ```
 gatk-register <path and name of gatk jar file>